 Take your living outside – why have a ceiling when you can have the sky!

-There is a lot to consider when deciding on what tile to use in your outdoor area.
+There is a lot to consider when deciding on which outdoor tiles to use.
 The first and most important aspect is safety but longevity and maintenance requirements are also very important.

 Let’s deal with the safety part first.
 Whether you are installing tiles around your pool or as a pathway through your garden, you want your tiles to have a good degree of slip resistance.
 Tiles with a low slip resistance are not recommended for outdoor use as they are like walking on ice, when they get wet and hence quite unsafe.